Maiya Chard-Yaron, Executive Director

 Spencer Hirsch, Associate Director

 Spencer is an experienced nonprofit management professional interested in community building, leadership development, brand management, listening and design.
-Spencer is the Associate Director for the Texas Hillel Foundation at The University of Texas at Austin.
 Prior to joining the Texas Hillel team, he worked as the Senior Regional Director of NFTY Southern California, where he served 600+ families and 57 congregations, and received the NFTY Southern California Lifetime Membership Award.
 Spencer is currently earning a Master’s Degree in Organizational Leadership from HUC-JIR.
 He also holds a Graduate Certificate in Jewish Education from HUC-JIR, and a Bachelor’s Degree in English from the University of Washington.
 He grew up at Temple Adat Shalom in Poway, CA and is a proud alumnus of NFTY Southern California, NFTY Northwest, URJ Camp Newman and the URJ Kutz Camp.

 Rabbi Moshe Trepp, JLF Educator